 The first thing to do is choose your seeds.
 Review the seed packets and locate the following information needed when growing herbs from seed.

-- Planing Depth, so you know how deep to plant your seeds.
+- Planting Depth.
+So you know how deep to plant your seeds.

-- Other germination instructions – such as the number of days it takes for seedlings to emerge or if the seed needs to be started in a certain temperature.
+- Other Germination Instructions – such as the number of days it takes for seedlings to emerge or if the seed needs to be started at a certain temperature.
 Only worry about this if it’s mentioned on the seed packet.

-- If you are starting seeds indoors – you can begin a few weeks earlier than the direct sow date.
+- Date to Start Seeds Indoors.
+If you are starting seeds indoors – you can begin a few weeks earlier than the direct sow date.
 Generally, this information will also be on the packet, such as “Start Indoors 4-6 weeks before the last Frost.

 Use the information on the seed packet to decide where you should plant each type of seed.
 Draw out your seed plan for your herb garden on a piece of paper.
 This will help you decide how many seeds of each kind to plant.
 For example, you may have room for just three larger herb plants in the back of your garden bed, then six medium or smaller sized herbs in the front.